zhixuan-lin/cs285-fall-2019/hw1/notes.md

         * rewards
         * terminals
     * Has a method that
-        * Takes several episodes
+        * Takes several paths as input
         * Appends the above things sequentially
-    * Has a method that samples a batch of the above
+    * Has a method that, given a batch size samples a batch of the above

 * Policy:
     * Has an MLP graph
     * Has an optimization OP
     * Given a batch of observations, return a batch of actions, using the MLP graph
-    * Given a batch of observations and a batch of actions, update the policy, using the optimization OP
+    * Given a batch of observations and a batch of actions, do one step update of the policy, using the optimization OP

 * Agent:
     * Has a replay buffer